Old Dhaka

+Old Dhaka (পুরান ঢাকা) is a term used to refer to the historic old city of Dhaka, the capital of Bangladesh.
+Located on the banks of the Buriganga River, it was one of the largest and most prosperous cities of the Indian subcontinent, and the center of the worldwide muslin trade.

+The city was founded in 1608, named Jahangirnagar (জাহাঙ্গীরনগর), after the then Mughal emperor Jahangir.
+It was the capital of the Mughal Province of Bengal, until Subahdar (later Nawab) Murshid Quli Khan shifted the capital to Murshidabad in the early-18th century.
+With the rise of Calcutta (now Kolkata) during the British Raj, Dhaka began to decline and came to be known as the "City of Magnificent Ruins".
+The British, however, began to develop the modern city in the mid-19th century.

-Old Dhaka is famous for its variety of foods and amicable living of people of all religions in harmony.
-The main Muslim festivals celebrated with funfair here are Eid-ul-Fitr, Eid-ul-Adha; then there is the Ashura, a day of commemoration and mourning, respectively, for Sunni and Shia Muslims.
+Old Dhaka is famous for its variety of foods and the amicable living of people of all religions in harmony.
+The main Muslim festivals celebrated with fanfare here are Eid-ul-Fitr, Eid-ul-Adha; then there is the Ashura, a day of commemoration and mourning, respectively, for Sunni and Shia Muslims.
 Hindu festivals like Durga Puja, Kali Puja, and Saraswati Puja are also celebrated with enthusiasm.
-The festivals which are celebrated by all religious communities with much splendor include Shakrain (পৌষ সংক্রান্তি), Pohela Falgun, and Halkhata (হালখাতা).
-Religion-wise, the old Dhaka is predominantly Muslim, while a significant number of Hindus also reside here.
-Christians and Buddhists are also inhabitants here in small numbers.
-Its inhabitants are known as the demonym Dhakaiya.
+The festivals which are celebrated by all religious communities with much splendor include Shakrain, Pohela Falgun, and Halkhata.
+Demographically, the old Dhaka is predominantly Muslim, while a significant number of Hindus also reside here.
+Its inhabitants are known as the demonym Dhakaiya or "Dhakaites".